 MP: How do you keep your center in the middle of chaos?
 Do you have a daily routine?

-MP: What’s been one of you biggest lessons so far in your life?
+MP: What’s been one of your biggest lessons so far in life?

 MP: What truth do you know for sure?

 TD: I know peace exists.
 And we are always changing.
 It’s scary.

 TD: Love is when I smile and breathe deeply down to my toes.
 I’ve given myself a gift of caring for myself and learned a new way to look at my issues.
 And I’m lying in some fresh sheets looking out the window at some visual beauty… a mountain, an ocean, a stream, a forest.
 A lovely man lying next to me or my babies sleeping.

 “Love is when I smile and breathe deeply down to my toes.
 I’ve given myself a gift of caring for myself and learned a new way to look at my issues.”

 MP: Tell me if you have a yoga or mindfulness practice.
 What influence has it had on your life?

 TD: My mom lived on an ashram on the early eighties.
 She turned me on to kundalini yoga and chanting and Transcendental Meditation.
 That was the first time I ever knew real peace.

 TD: I am currently on the road touring behind my Greatest Hits Live release.
 Check out all my tour dates on taylordayne.com.
 My new song “Dreaming” is on iTunes now.
 I am also recording standards and some AC jazz.